davidleitw/gin-limiter/README.md

 <hr>

-if you want to check the new version for this project, you can see branch-noSingleVersion.
+If you want to know the updated progress, please check noSingleVersion branch.

 ### License